 Fictionalized by John Stanley & Kenn Davis

-And yet, has anyone else so epitomized the private eye, in the public's imagination?
-I mean, this is the man who played both Philip Marlowe AND Sam Spade, and a slew of other tough guy roles.
-And if that wasn't enough, Bogart's public persona could have been scripted by Chandler himself.
-Bogie was a man's man, a man of honour and integrity, who stood by his pals (Take that, HUAC!), would take no fool's insolence, and enjoyed a drink like any other yegg.
+And yet, has anyone else so epitomized the private eye, in the public’s imagination?
+I mean, this is the man who played both Philip Marlowe AND Sam Spade, and a slew of other tough guys in a long and distinguished film career.
+And if that wasn’t enough, Bogart’s public persona could have been scripted by Chandler himself.
+Bogie was a man’s man, a man of honour and integrity, who stood by his pals (Take that, HUAC!), would take no fool’s insolence, and enjoyed a drink like any other yegg.
 And having Bacall (arguably the ultimate P.I. moll) hanging on his arm was just icing on the cake.

 Or John Stanley & Kenn Davis’ Bogart ’48, a 1980 Dell paperback that envisions Bogey playing detective for real in 1940’s Hollywood.